mbrt/keygen-post/post.md

 The software is an `x86` executable, with no anti-debugging, nor anti-reversing techniques.
 When started it presents a nag screen asking for a registration composed by: customer number, serial number and a mail address.
 This is a fairly common software.

 ## Tools of the trade
 First steps in the reversing are devoted to find all the interesting functions to analyze.
 To do this I used [IDA Pro](https://www.hex-rays.com/products/ida/) with Hex-Rays decompiler, and the [WinDbg](https://msdn.microsoft.com/en-us/library/windows/hardware/ff551063(v=vs.85).aspx) debugger.
-For the last part I used the [KLEE](http://klee.github.io/) symbolic virtual machine under Linux, the [gcc compiler](https://gcc.gnu.org/) and some bash scripting.
+For the last part I used [KLEE](http://klee.github.io/) symbolic virtual machine under Linux, [gcc compiler](https://gcc.gnu.org/) and some bash scripting.
 The actual key generator was a simple [WPF](https://msdn.microsoft.com/en-us/library/ms754130%28v=vs.100%29.aspx) application.

 Let me skip the first part, since it is not very interesting.
 You can find many other articles on the web that can guide you trough basic reversing techniques with IDA Pro.
 I only kept in mind some simple rules, while going forward:

-* always rename functions playing with interesting data, even if you don't know precisely what they do.
+* always rename functions that uses interesting data, even if you don't know precisely what they do.
 A name like `license_validation_unknown_8` is always better than a default like `sub_46fa39`;
 * similarly, rename data whenever you find it interesting;
 * change data types when you are sure they are wrong: use structs and arrays in case of aggregates;
 * follow cross references of data and functions to expand your collection;
 * validate your beliefs with the debugger if possible.
 For example, if you think a variable contains the serial, break with the debugger and see if it is the case.

 ## Big picture
 When I collected the most interesting functions, I tried to understand the high level flow and the simpler functions.
 Here are the main variables and types used in the validation process.
-As a note for the reader: most of them has been actually purged from uninteresting details.
+As a note for the reader: most of them have been purged from uninteresting details, for the sake of simplicity.

 ```C
 enum {